Key Takeaways

 Your URLs are equal to street names for Google.
 Imagine what happens if you change all the street names in your city and you are asked for directions to a certain street that is now called something else.

-Besides that, you’ll save yourself a lot of redirecting, and updating every single internal link, and increase your chance of retaining your current rankings.
+That is what happens to Google when you change your URLs.
+Besides that, you’ll save yourself a lot of redirecting, and updating every single internal link, while increasing your chance of retaining your current rankings.
+Google recommends using meaningful, stable URLs that don’t change unless absolutely necessary.

 301 redirect URLs

-301 Redirects are your best buddies when you’ve decided to shake things up with your URLs.
+301 redirects are your best buddies when you’ve decided to shake things up with your URLs.
 If you want search engines to keep track of your old and new URLs like they’re one and the same, and you want your links to keep leading users and search engines to the right spot, then you have to add redirects.
-It’s crucial as new URLs otherwise will be handled as completely new pages and not that your existing pages have been updated with a new URL.

 This will not only lead to losing the old landing page’s rank but also losing all of that link juice from links pointing to the old URL which no longer exists.
+According to BrightEdge’s 2025 migration guide, a robust redirect strategy involves implementing 301 redirects for all permanent URL changes, verifying redirect chains, and avoiding loops.

 Keep your existing content